 It’s important to clean your glasses regularly to ensure that you always enjoy complete visual clarity.
 Scratches, dirt, oils, smudges and dust particles will accumulate daily.

-Don’t worry.
-You don’t need to get your glasses professionally cleaned.
-We’ve created a mini guide to help you keep your glasses clean so that you can see clearly throughout the day.
+Don’t worry, you don’t need to get your glasses professionally cleaned.
+We’ve created a guide to help you keep your glasses clean so that you can see clearly throughout the day.

 How do you clean cloudy glasses?